annemedia/annode-install/README.md

 # Contribution & Collaboration:

+If you are a software developer and excited to work with ANNE technology, message us at https://t.me/anne_unplugged or contact ANNE Media at https://x.com/annemedia_web

 The install script has a limitation if MariaDB is already installed and there are any existing databases present.
 On user confirmation, these databases would be lost.
 A pull request to the following specification will be accepted:

+**1)**

 - If MariaDB is already installed and the version is 10.5+, prompt the user with three options.